INTRODUCTION (Download page as Word .doc, 2 pages)

 Volunteers, from partner groups and others, to help in organising and supervising activities, in this project and the Healing Waters project

 The Brecks Fen Edge & Rivers Landscape Partnership Scheme takes in the Breckland rivers and surrounding areas.
 Tales from the River will look for stories relating to any Breckland waters that have been used for recreation.
 (Note: we cannot extend the area under the rules of the National Lottery Heritage Fund, which is supporting the BFER projects.)

 The Brecks Fen Edge and Rivers project runs from January 2020 to December 2024.
-Most of the activities in this project will take place in the first three years, with archive research and oral history training in autumn 2020, putting together the exhibition in spring 2021, storytelling autumn 2021, and filmmaking in spring and summer 2022.
+Most of the activities in this project will take place in the first three years, with archive research and oral history training and putting together the exhibition in 2020, storytelling autumn 2021, and filmmaking in spring and summer 2022.
 A partner group could get involved in one of the stages – for example archives, oral history, photos and exhibition, or storytelling, or film making – as they are held at different times, or potentially in more than one, depending on interest.